Economic development incentive

-An economic development incentive can be strictly defined as “cash or near-cash assistance provided on a discretionary basis to attract or retain business operations.
-In practice, however, it is a broadly used term denoting an array of benefits designed to promote new business activity or to encourage business or job retention.
-These benefits principally encompass tax and economic incentives provided by federal, state or local governmental bodies.
-Other entities, such as utilities and non-profits, can also make incentives available for these purposes.
-They accord the recipient, in some manner, a monetary benefit (i.e., tax incentives) or an in-kind benefit (e.g., state regulatory releases of environmental liability, municipal infrastructure improvements).
-Private enterprises, including individuals, are generally the ultimate beneficiary of economic development incentives.
-Depending on the incentive in question, other qualified parties are eligible to receive them, as in the case of municipalities, utilities, or economic development agencies.
+An economic development incentive is known as "cash or near-cash assistance provided on a discretionary basis to attract or retain business operations."
+These benefits principally encompass tax and economic incentives provided by federal, state, or local governmental bodies.
+Entities such as utilities and non-profits, can also make incentives available for these purposes.
+They accord the recipient a monetary benefit (i.e., tax incentives) or an in-kind benefit (e.g., state regulatory releases of environmental liability, municipal infrastructure improvements).
+Private enterprises, including individuals, are generally the ultimate beneficiaries of economic development incentives.
+Depending on the incentive in question, other qualified parties are eligible to receive it, as in the case of municipalities, utilities, or economic development agencies.